robertpeteuil/terraform-installer/README.md

 - System with Bash Shell (Linux, macOS, Windows Subsystem for Linux)
 - `unzip` - terraform downloads are in zip format
+- `wget` - used to retrieve metadata and download package

 ### Script Process Details